top of page

 Local History and Archaeology Section - meet the fourth Monday of the month, September through to April.

-The Natural History and Geology Section and the Local History and Archaeology Section meetings are held in the Small Hall, Room 1, at the Old Brumby United Church, Ashby Road, Scunthorpe, DN16 2AQ, starting at 7.15pm.
+The Natural History and Geology Section and the Local History and Archaeology Section meetings are held in the St Bernadette's Church Hall, Ashby Road, Scunthorpe, DN16 2RS, starting at 7.15pm.
 ALL ARE WELCOME TO OUR MEETINGS BUT PLEASE NOTE THAT THERE IS A £3 ENTRY CHARGE FOR NON-MEMBERS.

 Art Group Meetings are held in St Hugh's Church Hall, Ashby Road, Scunthorpe, DN16 2AG.
 New times are:-